 1. How many websites have you built?

 Like so many things, experience is everything.
 Think about the first time you tried swinging a golf club or driving a stick shift?
 Did it go perfectly?
 Probably not.
-When it comes to website design and development, you’ll want to ensure your developer has years of experience.
+When it comes to custom website design and development, you’ll want to ensure your developer has years of experience.
 After all, you want your new website to be a masterpiece, not a practice run.

 2. What platform will the site be built on?